jonatasriciano/wine-web-scraper/README.md

             EXPOSE 5000
             CMD \["python", "api/app.py"\]

+The Dockerfile contains instructions for setting up the environment.
+It tells Docker to start with a basic Python environment, install all the necessary libraries, and then run the API.

 For more information, feel free to ask questions or reach out to the development team!